 - 1 red or white onion diced

-- 2 garlic cloves chopped finely or crushed
+- 2 garlic cloves crushed or grated

 - 400 g tin tomatoes

-- 100 ml red wine or water
+- 100 ml red wine (optional - see Note 1)

-- 400 g tin butter beans
+- 400 g tin butter beans drained

-- Salt and pepper
+- Salt and pepper to taste

-- Serve with mashed potatoes, rice or pasta and green vegetables or just with crusty bread and a glass of whatever red wine you used in cooking.
+- Serve with mashed potatoes, rice or pasta and green vegetables - or just serve with crusty bread and a glass of whatever red wine you used in cooking.
 Sprinkle over some extra parsley as a garnish.